Partition function of the Levin-Wen model

 \emph{Partition function} --- Using Eq.~(\ref{eq:deg_g}), it is straightforward to compute the partition function of the model.
 Keeping in mind that the energy of any $q$-fluxon state is \mbox{$E_q=-N_{\rm p}+q$}, one gets

 where $\beta=1/T$ is the inverse temperature.
-From the partition function, one can easily compute the dimension of the Hilbert space by taking the infinite-temperature limit .
+From the partition function, one can easily compute the dimension of the Hilbert space by taking the infinite-temperature limit.
 One then obtains:

-Here, we used the Euler-Poincar\'e theorem which states that, for any graph on a compact surface, one has \mbox{$N_{\rm v}-N_{\rm l}+N_{\rm p}=\chi$}, where $N_{\rm v}, N_{\rm l}$, and $N_{\rm p}$ denote the total number of vertices, links, and plaquettes, respectively.
-This simple and general expression (\ref{eq:dimH}) is actually valid for any trivalent graph ($N_{\rm l}=3N_{\rm v}/2$) on any geometry (see, e.g., Refs.~\cite{Gils09_1_s,Gils09_1,Gils09_3,Simon13,Hermanns14} for some alternative derivations).
+Here we used the fact that for any trivalent graph, one has $N_{\rm l}=3N_{\rm v}/2$ \{see also Refs.~\cite{Gils09_1_s,Gils09_1,Gils09_3,Simon13,Hermanns14} for some alternative derivations of Eq.~(\ref{eq:dimH})\}.
 In the thermodynamical limit, keeping in mind that $S_{1,j}\geqslant S_{1,1}$, one recovers the following well-known result:

 which gives a physical interpretation to the total quantum dimension $D=1/S_{1,1}$.\\